 Management believes that the Company's credit risk relating to accounts receivable is at an acceptably low level.
-Over 95% of Corby's trade receivable balances are collectible from government-controlled liquor boards.
+As at June 30, 2021, over 89% (2020 - 95%) of Corby's trade receivable balances are collectible from government-controlled liquor boards.
 The remaining trade receivable balances relate to agency sales and sales generated from export sales.
 Receivables that are neither past due nor impaired are considered credit of high quality.